JoeyStanley/real/_posts/2017-12-22-a-tutorial-on-extracting-formants-in-praat.md

 <img src="/images/screenshots/praat_new_script.png" style="width: 30em;"/>

 So now we have a blank canvas.
 Let's pause for a second and think about what the script is going to do.
 The goal is to turn this phoneme-level transcription and accompanying audio into a spreadsheet of formants.
-To accomplish this task, tere are the steps I'll take:
+To accomplish this task, there are the steps I'll take:

 1. Go through each phoneme in your TextGrid.
 1. Find the midpoint.